-To view existing coupons in your Stripe dashboard go to Billing → Coupons.
+To view existing coupons in your Stripe dashboard go to Products → Coupons.

 While in Test Mode you may only create and edit coupons in your Stripe Test Coupons.
 Before switching to Live Mode, make sure the same coupons (with the exact same IDs) are created in your Stripe Live Coupons.

 To add a coupon click the New button at the top right and give it a name.

 The ID is the coupon code and is what the customer will have to enter exactly to apply the coupon to their payment(s) or subscription.

 Although the coupon ID field is stated as optional, you will need to fill it in to make sure it works for your site visitors.